harshitpaunikar1/lead-management-product-launch/.github/project-buildup-history.md

 - Task summary: Half-day Saturday session.
 Decided to finish the README section I skipped on Friday — cleaner now.
 - Deliverable: One of those satisfying small wins.
+## 2023-02-20 - Day 12: Polish wrap

+- Task summary: Used the last day on Lead Management Product Launch to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+There were still a couple of loose parts, but nothing serious enough to block the next step.